 The Plastic Bags Vs. Reusable Bags Takeaway

-Consumers are still confused about which is better: plastic bags or reusable shopping bags.
+Consumers are still confused about which is better: plastic bags or reusable shopping tote bags.
 After all, plastic bags are cheaper, and there is “recycling.”
 But, as you’ve read, only one percent of plastic bags get recycled.
 So if you’re concerned about our ocean’s and animal’s long-term health and the impact of plastic litter, consider using reusable bags.

 The Bottom Line